Kelvin Joseph: Miami Dolphins

 On August 29, 2023, the Cowboys traded Joseph to the Miami Dolphins in exchange for former first round draft choice Noah Igbinoghene.
 He appeared in 4 games as a backup cornerback and had 2 tackles.
 Joseph was released on November 14.

 Seattle Seahawks

 On November 26, 2023, the Seattle Seahawks signed Joseph to their practice squad.
 He was elevated to the active roster for the Week 16 game against the Tennessee Titans and had one tackle.
 He was released from the practice squad on January 15, 2024.

 Kansas City Chiefs

 On January 17, 2024, Joseph signed a reserve/future contract with the Kansas City Chiefs.
 On February 11, the Kansas City Chiefs defeated the San Francisco 49ers in Super Bowl LVIII and Joseph earned a ring.
 He was waived on August 26.

 Indianapolis Colts

-On September 10, 2024, the Indianapolis Colts signed Joseph to their practice squad, but released two weeks later.
+On September 10, 2024, the Indianapolis Colts signed Joseph to their practice squad, but was released two weeks later.
 He re-signed with the Colts practice squad on October 1.
+He appeared in 2 games and tallied one special teams tackle.
 He was released on October 29.